Concerns and Complaints

-This must be done within six months of receipt of the letter from the Chief Executive.
+This must be done within six months of receipt of the letter from the Chief Executive and you will receive acknowledgement within three working days.
 The ISCAS Code of Practice can be accessed via this link.

 The External Adjudication Secretariat will then communicate with you to outline the procedure that they will follow in the investigation of your complaint.

 If the NHS has funded your care at Cancer Centre London, the NHS is responsible for the quality of the care provided.
 So, if you are not happy about the care and treatment you have received, you may make a complaint to either The (enter clinic/hospital name) as outlined above, or the NHS Commissioning Board, or local Clinical Commissioning Group (whichever body commissioned your care).
 We will work together to resolve your complaint.
 The Hospital/Clinic can provide the relevant address on request.

 Once you have exhausted the Clinic local process and you continue to remain dissatisfied with how your concern/complaint has been handled, you are entitled to raise your concerns with the Health Service Ombudsman who can be contacted in the following ways: